imrichberta/municipality_distances_slovakia/README.md

 OSM road network is obtained through osmnx package.
+It takes a few minutes and several gigabytes of RAM to load the whole road network.